 What are the estimated cancer risks associated with HDGC?

 Not everyone who inherits a gene mutation for HDGC will develop cancer.
-In people who have a mutation in the CDH1 gene, the lifetime risk for diffuse gastric cancer is estimated to be 70% to 80% for men and 56% to 83% for women by age 80.
+In people who have a mutation in the CDH1 gene, the lifetime risk for diffuse gastric cancer is estimated to be 67% to 70% for men and 56% to 83% for women by age 80.
 Women with a mutation in the CDH1 gene have about a 39% to 52% risk of developing lobular breast cancer by age 80.
 Although some earlier studies suggested a possible link to risks of colon and/or rectal cancer, the current findings suggest that there is likely no increased risk for these cancers in people with inherited CDH1 mutations.

 What are the options for reducing cancer risks associated with HDGC?